JofArnold/react-native-no-css/README.md

 </View>
 ```

-This is part of my mission to rid the world of direct manipulation of css in projects [no-css](https://github.com/Jofarnold/no-css)
+Rationale: This is part of my mission to rid the world of direct manipulation of css in projects [no-css](https://github.com/Jofarnold/no-css)